VerenaG/VerenaG.github.io/README.md

-The blog briefly summarizes the components of the STL, some important common language features and new language features released with the new ISO standard C++17.
+The blog briefly summarizes the components of the STL, some important common language features and new language features released with the ISO standard C++17.

 # STL